DevManu-de/probarlib/README.md

 ## get_term_width()
 >
 > Return value
-> is the width of the current terminal.
+> is the width of the current terminal in characters.

 # Test the different bars